The Case of FBA as a DEX Processing Model: Related work

-Masking transactions does not hide network-level meta-data and does not stop validators from oblivious manipulations independent of transaction contents, e.g., ordering a transaction before others or removing transactions from certain IP addresses, and does not eliminate profitable order manipulations based on inference of transaction contents.
-Besides, hostile arbitrage strategies in anticipation of future orders instead of explicit observations of transaction arrival can still be performed, e.g., traditional front-running.
+\paragraph{Batch auction-based DEX} Penumbra~\cite{penumbra} adopts FBA as the processing model.
+CoW Swap~\cite{cow} combines batch auction with trade intents where users specify the assets and the amounts to trade.
+Users' intents are then settled via direct matching among intents for the same tokens and opposite sides.

-\paragraph{Manipulation-aware DEX design} The third approach is from a market design perspective.
+\paragraph{Manipulation-aware DEX design} We mention mechanisms that update transaction \textit{execution} rules to mitigate order manipulation attacks in DEX because they are closely related to this work.
+For general order manipulation mitigation techniques that update \textit{ordering} algorithms, we refer the readers to comprehensive surveys like~\cite{heimbach2022sok}.
 Fair-TraDEX~\cite{mcmenamin2022fairtradex} combines FBA with commit-then-reveal style transaction masking where users commit to transactions and later reveal the contents upon finalization.
+Each user needs to make deposits in an escrow service so that they are incentivized to post correct commitments.
 Similarly, Injective~\cite{injective} and Penumbra~\cite{penumbra} utilize FBA for executing transactions on proof-of-stake blockchains, with Penumbra being a private chain.
-In P2DEX~\cite{baum2021p2dex} servers run a secure multi-party computation (MPC) protocol to match orders.
-This introduces computation overhead and latencies and adds constraints inherent to the adopted MPC machinery.
-SPEEDEX~\cite{ramseyer2021speedex} approximates the clearing price in a block in general equilibrium where demand meets supply, given a set of static orders.
-The equilibrium does not aim to capture participants' strategies, acquired information, or dynamic sequential moves.
-Xavier et al.~\cite{xavier2023credible} alternatively consider a greedy sequencing rule in two-token constant product automatic market maker (AMM).
-Since this sequencing rule ensures good properties only inside a block, sequencers can still push submitted transactions to future blocks. \fi
+It additionally hides transactions' trading amounts.
+Masking transaction limits may not eliminate all manipulation opportunities.
+In P2DEX~\cite{baum2021p2dex}, servers run \FULL{a }secure multi-party computation (MPC) \FULL{protocol }to match orders.
+This introduces computation overhead and latencies and adds constraints inherent to the adopted MPC\FULL{ machinery}.
+SPEEDEX~\cite{ramseyer2021speedex} approximates the clearing price in a block in general equilibrium where demand meets supply given a set of static orders.
+The equilibrium does not \FULL{aim to }capture participants' strategies, acquired information, or sequential moves.
+Xavier et al.~\cite{xavier2023credible} alternatively consider a greedy sequencing rule in two-token constant product \FULL{automatic market maker}\CONF{AMM}.
+Since this sequencing rule ensures good properties only inside a block, sequencers can push submitted transactions to future blocks.